GEO4214 – Palynology, Palaeobotany and Palaeoclimatology

 General information about excursions at the Department of Geosciences

 As the teaching involves laboratory and/or fieldwork, you should consider taking out a separate travel and personal risk insurance.
-Read about your insurance cover as a student.
+Read about your insurance coverage as a student.

 Examination

-- The written report from palynological exercises and the presentation in class count 50% towards the final grade.
+• The written report counts 50% towards the final grade.

 Examination support material